18 Reasons Churches Struggle To Support Abuse Victims

 Calling out abuse and consequences of unrepentant sin in marriage might be bad for business—#ChurchAndMoney.

-Generally, Christians avoid discussing abuse, its ravages on the victim, or keeping perpetrators accountable.
+Generally, Christians will avoid discussing abuse, its ravages on the victim, or keeping perpetrators accountable.

 Standing with the wounded and holding the rebellious accountable is not a popular move and many churches are unwilling to go there because it’s uncomfortable or “controversial.”